Medicare in California

 Initial Enrollment Period is your first chance to sign up for Medicare plans in California when you turn 65.

-Already enrolled in Medicare in CA?
+Already Enrolled in Medicare in CA?

 Medicare Part C & Part D Open Enrollment Period allows you to change from Medicare Advantage in California to Original Medicare (or vice versa).
 This enrollment period is annually Oct.
 15 to Dec.
 7.